 I also recommend using a thicker needle injector to make your life easier if your marinade has garlic to allow the garlic particles to pass through to the meat without blocking the needle.

 3. Resting Time

 As far as resting the meat is concerned, the longer it sits with the marinade, the better.
-Although, resting time varies depending on your meat type and prep time.
+Although, meat resting time varies depending on its type and prep time.
 You can let the meat rest for 20-45 minutes before grilling.

 But for the ultimate flavor, I recommend leaving your meat refrigerated overnight to allow the marinade to infuse and distribute evenly throughout the meat.

 4. Have Enough Marinade

 Ensure you have enough marinade to inject throughout the meat to distribute the spices evenly.

 Also, when cooking poultry meat like chicken and turkey, these ones tend to dry up fast when cooked on high heat.

 So it would help to have an extra marinade that you can inject as the meats cook to keep them moist and juicy during the cooking process.

 Sometimes you could end up with a lot more leftover marinade; pour it into a pan and bring it to a boil under medium-high heat to cook the ingredients and spices.